Judge OKs early prison release for ex-Massachusetts speaker

-BOSTON (AP) — A federal judge has granted a request to release former Massachusetts House Speaker Salvatore DiMasi early from prison as he battles health problems.
+BOSTON (AP) — Former Massachusetts House Speaker Salvatore DiMasi will be released from prison early as he battles health problems.

-Judge Mark Wolf on Thursday approved a request from the U.S. Bureau of Prisons and prosecutors who said health issues make it difficult for him to function normally in prison.
+Judge Mark Wolf on Thursday agreed with prison officials and federal prosecutors who argued that DiMasi’s health issues make it difficult for him to function normally in prison.

-The 71-year-old DiMasi has served five years of an eight-year sentence on public corruption charges.
-DiMasi has been diagnosed with and treated for throat and prostate cancer while in prison.
+DiMasi, 71, has served five years of an eight-year sentence on public corruption charges.
+He was diagnosed with, and treated for, throat and prostate cancer while in prison.

-Prosecutors say DiMasi’s cancer is in remission, but his treatments caused a narrowing of his esophagus that creates a risk of choking when he eats or drinks.
+DiMasi’s doctors say his cancer is in remission, but his treatments caused a narrowing of his esophagus that creates a risk of choking when he eats or drinks.
+He now requires a pureed diet and has lost about 70 pounds, his lawyers have said.

 Most Read Stories